source-repo/use-reactive/README.md

 };
 ```

 In this example, Component B will see mutations made by Component A because it has `allowBackgroundMutations: true`.
+React re-renders are automatically triggered when background mutations occur, so Component B will update in real-time.

-**Note**: Background mutations update the copy but don't automatically trigger React re-renders.
-If you need to react to background mutations, use the `subscribe` function or `effects` option.
+**Note**: Background mutations work for both top-level and nested properties.
+Direct mutations of nested object properties (e.g., `state.nested.value = 5`) automatically propagate to other components with `allowBackgroundMutations: true` and trigger React re-renders.

 ## createReactiveStore